 |Confirm if claim is a transport accident||

 Identify motor vehicle, tram or train involvement and verify particulars such as owner’s details and vehicle registration numbers.

-If the relevant details on the claim form are not complete, the Agent may instigate a circumstance investigation, if appropriate.
+If the relevant details on the claim form are not complete, Agents may instigate a circumstance investigation, if appropriate.
 The Agent pays any recovery investigation costs incurred.